 Surrogacy law, whether by statute or case law, is constantly evolving and changing.
 The laws are different from state-to-state, and sometimes even from county-to-county.
-We have compiled what is the first ever summary of state-by-state surrogacy law as actually practiced in the 50 states and the District of Columbia.
+We have compiled the first and leading US Surrogacy Law Map™ as actually practiced in the 50 states.
 We know from daily practice that the laws as written can differ dramatically from how the laws are actually practiced in a number of states.
 Therefore, it is critically important that you arm yourself with knowledge and obtain legal representation to navigate the legal challenges that exist.

 The US Surrogacy Law Map™ and each of its state law descriptions (collectively, “The US Surrogacy Law Map”) is a 2010 copyrighted document, current through the current year.
 The US Surrogacy Law Map™ is protected by US Copyright laws and is the sole and exclusive property of Creative Family Connections LLC (“CFC”).
 You may not copy, reproduce, recreate, distribute, publish, display, perform, modify, create derivative works, transmit, or in any way exploit any content contained on this Website, including, but not limited to, The US Surrogacy Law Map™, in any manner and in any medium.
 The information contained in The US Surrogacy Law Map™ is for informational purposes only and may not be used for any commercial purposes.